 If you’re interested in joining the Radio Readers Steering Committee, serving as a future book leader or contributing a Radio Readers BookByte, simply contact Kathleen Holt at email@example.com

 Become an HPPR Radio Reader today!
 Click here to join the Book Club—and stay informed by liking our Facebook page!
 To download materials from previous seasons of the Book Club please scroll back through the listings.

-HPPR Radio Readers Book Club is made possible in part by a generous contribution from Radio Readers Lon Frahm of Colby, KS and Lynne Hewes of Cimarron, KS.
+HPPR Radio Readers Book Club is made possible in part by a generous contributions from Radio Readers Lon Frahm of Colby, Lynne Hewes of Cimarron, and Lynn Boitano, formerly of Garden City, Kansas.
 Please join us in thanking them for their support!

 Hi, I am Marco Macias, a history teacher here at Fort Hays State University.
 Thank you for tuning in, and welcome to a BookByte of The Line Becomes a River: Dispatches from the Border, a fascinating narrative from Francisco Cantu.
 In the book, he describes his experiences growing up on the border and then pursuing a career in border patrol for several years.
 Traversing through the desert, he learns to understand the inhumanity of forcing immigrants across the desert and returns to civilian life.